Healthy Food VS. Junk Food: What is the Difference?

 6. Portion Size and Moderation:

-Healthy foods: Enjoy a balanced diet that includes a variety of nutrient-dense foods in appropriate portion sizes.
+Healthy Foods: Enjoy a balanced diet that includes a variety of nutrient-dense foods in appropriate portion sizes.

 7. Effect on Overall Health: